 “After rotting in prison for over a decade, America’s ultimate hero and uber patriot MacGruber (played by Forte) is finally released.
 His mission: to take down a mysterious villain from his past—Brigadier Commander Enos Queeth.
 With the entire world in the crosshairs, MacGruber, Vicki, and Piper must race against time to defeat the forces of evil, only to find that evil may be lurking within.”

-No word yet on when the series will premiere, or which actors will return to costar with Will Forte.
+The series will premiere in 2021, but we don’t know yet which actors will return to costar with Will Forte.
 However the synopsis mentions the characters of Vicki and Piper.
 Does that mean that Kristen Wiig and Ryan Phillipe are coming back too?
 Wiig blew up as a movie star after Bridesmaids was released just a year later, and is going to be in the upcoming Wonder Woman 1984.
 So the question is how much will her schedule allow her to do a streaming series?
 Ryan Phillipe, meanwhile, hasn’t been in a movie for a couple of years, so maybe Forte and his collaborators can persuade him to reprise his role.

 The original MacGruber sketches began running on SNL in 2007, and became an instant fan favorite.
 Then in 2009, the sketches were spun off into a series of commercials sponsored by Pepsi premiering during the Super Bowl.
 Going full meta, these ads also that featured actor Richard Dean Anderson, who played the actual MacGyver back in the day, now playing MacGruber’s dad.
 Because of these ads, MacGruber popularity grew even more, and SNL producer Lorne Michaels came up with the idea to spin the character off into his own movie.
 My guess is that they were hoping for another Wayne’s World.
 But at least in terms of box office, it was sadly more like another Coneheads.